ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 ### Improperly pruned orchids

 One of the reasons why an orchid doesn't bloom is the **wrong way of trimming** the plant or not doing it at all.
-Flowers that finished blossoming should be cut off, snipping them over the third bud.
+Flowers that finished blossoming should be cut off, snipping them above the third bud.
 It can result in **rich blooming.** Some species, however, do not like trimming, which might lead to hindering the blooming process.

 {:.distinction.distinction-information}